Royal Canin Medium Dog Food receives the Advisor’s second lowest tier rating of 2.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Royal Canin Medium appears to be only an average dog food.
+Judging by its ingredients alone, Royal Canin Medium Dog Food looks like a below average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-When you consider the protein-boosting effect of the corn gluten meal, this looks like the profile of a kibble containing a below-average amount of meat.
+When you consider the protein-boosting effects of the corn gluten meal and the wheat gluten contained in other recipes, this looks like the profile of a kibble containing a moderate amount of meat.

-Royal Canin Medium is a plant-based dry dog food using only a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 3 stars.
+Royal Canin Medium is a plant-based dry dog food using a moderate amount of chicken by-product or chicken meals as its main sources of animal protein, thus earning the brand 2.5 stars.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.